kaykakaraka/bank_tech_test/README.md

  * withdraw money, giving an amount in decimals or integers, and a date,
  * print your bank statement and see a history of your transactions, including dates.

+ It has the following, purposeful, limitations:
+ * date should be entered as a string in the format '24/04/1993'.
+If the month / day / year are not entered in that format, it will throw an error
+ * amount can be an integer or have pennies
+ * you can only withdraw the amount of money you have in the account
+ * you can only enter transactions in chronological order.
+For example, if you deposit money on 24/05/2021, and then try to deposit money on 23/05/2021, it will throw an error

+ If I had more time, I would:
+ * raise errors for more incorrect inputs e.g. type errors
+ * allow a variety of date formats

 ### Setting up this repo on your computer

 * Clone the repo using `git clone`